kisswiki/kisswiki/src/hardware/steam_deck/README.md

 Press x.

-## Black screeb after battery depleted
+## Black screen after battery depleted

 Press and hold the power button for 10-12 seconds, then release and press once briefly. - chatgpt